-Wrap your Christmas Present in a beautiful paper box made with a Cricut.
+Wrap your Christmas Present in beautiful paper boxes made with a Cricut.
 Easy DIY craft tutorial idea for handmade gift packaging.

 To me, giving gifts is one of the most exciting parts of the holidays.
 I love to show my friends and family how much I love them and how thankful I am for their friendship.
 This year Cricut invited me to participate in a Secret Santa Gift Exchange, and I jumped right on board.
 An opportunity to give a gift to an absolute stranger is very thrilling!